Getting started with analysis

 - Quality of response: If you are aiming to reach a very large audience, you may want to focus your analysis on quite high-level figures, (ie. 80% of 750 respondents were in favour of the plans, except for group x, of whom only 40% of 55 respondents approved the plans).
 If you want to focus on a smaller group, you might want to get above a certain number of qualitative statements from each (see 'qualitative vs quantitative questions' later in this article).

-- If you have one or two ‘key’ questions in the consultation, how many people answered these questions?
+- If you have one or two ‘key’ questions in the activity, how many people answered these questions?

 - How well did the responses reflect the demographics of the audience?

-- How well planned was the consultation and what could be improved upon for next time?
+- How well planned was the activity and what could be improved upon for next time?

 - How long did the analysis take and how did this compare to the planned allocated time?
 If you audited each others’ work, (such as reviewing any codes applied), how did this go?

-When asked, you should be able to easily articulate why a consultation and survey is being run.
+When asked, you should be able to easily articulate why an activity is being run.
 Has anything already been run in this area before which could be included as a reference point?
-If the consultation is part of a phase in the policymaking cycle make this clear.
-How much difference will this consultation actually make?
-Citizen Space guides you to think about this a part of the survey design by providing space in 'Edit Consultation Details' for an Overview of the context of the consultation and a 'Why we are consulting' section.
+If it is part of a phase in the policymaking cycle make this clear.
+How much difference will this activity actually make?
+Citizen Space guides you to think about this a part of the design by providing space in 'Edit Activity Details' for an Overview of the context of the activity and a 'Why your views matter' section.

 Be aware of your audience – and use analyst-only questions to your advantage